avanaudenhaege/LipSpeech_VOTC_loc/README.md

 # LIPSPEECH EXPERIMENT: localizer

-script from Stefania Mattioni - adapted by Alice Van Audenhaege
+Initial script from Stefania Mattioni - adapted by Alice Van Audenhaege and Remi Gau

-Jan2022
+October 2023

 ## RUN DESCRIPTION

-Categories of stimuli = 3 (words, houses and faces); 24 exemplars per category.
+Categories of stimuli = 3 (words, houses and faces); 24 exemplars per category (Total = 72).

-Tot num stimuli = 72;

 There are 30 blocks : 10 for each condition.